Useful Facts on Hip Replacement Surgery

 John Rhea Barton (1794-1871) in Philadelphia is credited with performing the first osteotomy on an ankylosed hip in 1826.

-Léopold Ollier’s (1830-1900) work at the Hôtel-Dieu hospital in Lyon, France.
-In 1885, he described the interposition of adipose tissue in uninfected joints.
+Léopold Ollier’s (1830-1900) work at the Hôtel-Dieu hospital in Lyon, France in 1885 described the interposition of adipose tissue in uninfected joints.

-Sir John Charnley (1911-1982) work at Wrightington Hospital.
-In November 1962 the Charnley hip replacement became practical reality and has become the gold standard for this form of treatment.
+Sir John Charnley (1911-1982) of Wrightington Hospital furthered the development of hip replacments.
+In November 1962 the Charnley hip replacement became a practical reality and has become the gold standard for this form of treatment.
 Clinical and radiographic success of this procedure is now approaching 40 years of follow-up.
-Charnley's design consisted of two parts a metal (originally stainless steel)) a femoral component and a teflon acetabular component; both were fixed to the bone using bone cement (acrylic).
+Charnley's design consisted of two parts; a metal (originally stainless steel) a femoral component and a teflon acetabular component; both were fixed to the bone using bone cement (acrylic).

 The current hip joint replacement prosthesis is composed of four major components: